RibbleValleyTradingCo/ReelyRated-Dev/docs/PROFILE-PRIVACY-DESIGN.md

-# Profile Privacy – Design (Not Yet Implemented)
+# Profile Privacy – Design (Implemented: schema, UI, and basic RLS)

-This document describes the planned approach for “public vs private” profiles in ReelyRated.
-It is **design-only** for now – no behaviour is implemented yet.
+This document describes the approach for “public vs private” profiles in ReelyRated.
+Schema, settings toggle, profile stub, and RLS on catches/comments are implemented.
+Feed/search/browse reuse the RLS and existing client guards; block/mute integration is future work.

 The goal is to let anglers mark their account as **private**, so only followers (and admins) can see their catches and detailed profile content.
 This must integrate cleanly with existing RLS, feed/search RPCs, and moderation.